26 Types of Bats Found In Texas! (ID GUIDE)

 Since this bat is small, its most common predators are owls.
 But, unfortunately, these little guys also sometimes have to worry about predation from other larger bat species.

-Interestingly, the Canyon Bat has been known to occupy rodent burrows in the ground if their habitat doesn’t provide them with sufficient shelter.
+Interestingly, the Canyon Bat has been known to occupy rodent burrows in the ground if their habitat doesn’t provide sufficient shelter.

 • Myotis velifer

-• Ears are pointed and short, eyes are tiny, and wingspan is approximately 11 to 12.5 inches.
+• Ears are pointed and short, eyes are tiny, and wingspan is approximately 12 inches (30.5 cm).

-You’d think the Cave Bat just lives in caves, but they also roost in mines, rock crevices, barns, under bridges, and inside empty buildings.
+You’d think the Cave Bat only lives in caves, but they also roost in mines, rock crevices, barns, under bridges, and inside empty buildings.

 In the summer, these bats roost in groups of up to 5,000 individuals!